When is the Xbox Series X released? How much will it cost? - TheNewsTrace

-The Xbox Series X is the long-awaited new console coming from Microsoft following in a protracted line of consoles from the identical household which have been with avid gamers for nearly twenty years.
+The Xbox Series X is the long-awaited new console coming from Microsoft following in a protracted line of consoles from the identical household which were with avid gamers for nearly twenty years.

-Initially codenamed “Undertaking Scarlett” by Microsoft, the new Xbox Series X was formally introduced at The Recreation Awards 2019 with a trailer that gave followers and avid gamers a primary glimpse of the fourth technology console from the Xbox household.
+Initially codenamed “Challenge Scarlett” by Microsoft, the new Xbox Series X was formally introduced at The Sport Awards 2019 with a trailer that gave followers and avid gamers a primary glimpse of the fourth era console from the Xbox household.

-It is understood the Xbox Series X will be the strongest console that Microsoft have ever produced, and contemplating it seems like it will go head-to-head with Sony’s model new PS5 for the Christmas 2020 market, we’re fairly certain the tech large are going to verify it is a formidable piece of equipment.
+It is understood the Xbox Series X will be the strongest console that Microsoft have ever produced, and contemplating it appears like it will go head-to-head with Sony’s model new PS5 for the Christmas 2020 market, we’re fairly positive the tech large are going to ensure it is a formidable piece of equipment.

-Presently quite a lot of the rumours round the gadget counsel that the spec will be excessive and is prone to be 4k prepared, and should even have 8k functionality with a excessive body charge per second.
+At present numerous the rumours round the gadget recommend that the spec will be excessive and is more likely to be 4k prepared, and will even have 8k functionality with a excessive body fee per second.

 Like the PS5 it is understood Microsoft will be including an SSD functionality for storage, however will even have a bodily drive for video games.